jkndrkn/pinecone-upser-error/README.md

 # pinecone-upsert-error

-Code sample that exposes an error that happens when using Cohere embeddings with the LangChain Pinecone vectorstore.
+Code sample that exposes an error that happens when using the LangChain Pinecone vectorstore.

 # Installation